nbarnabee/100-days-of-code-journal/log.md

 ### Day 2: April 17, 2022

 **Today's Progress:** Wrote and published the Pitch Generator that I'd been thinking about.
+Did a 6 kyu CodeWars problem and felt very good about it.
+(My initial solution was spot on; it just ran into some issues with case sensitivity that I hadn't anticipated but could easily solve.)

-**Thoughts:**  The JS portion worked flawlessly (once I remembered to add the script tag to the HTML!).
+**Thoughts:**  The JS portion of my Pitch Generator worked flawlessly (once I remembered to add the script tag to the HTML!).
 Styling the page took me some time, but I'm very pleased with how it turned out.
 Also, I probably shouldn't laugh at my own jokes so much.
+I  still need to return to the NASA site and do two more simple API sites.

 **Link to work:** [Start-up Pitch Generator](https://nbarnabee.github.io/api_projects/pitch_generator/index.html)